 The monument to the 4th New York Volunteer Cavalry Regiment is south of Gettysburg on Pleasonton Avenue north of the Pennsylvania State Monument.
 (Pleasonton Avenue tour map) It was dedicated by the State of New York in 1889.

-The 4th New York Cavalry was commanded during the Gettysburg campaign by Lieutenant Colonel Augustus Pruyn and consisted of 298 men.
-It was assigned to the 2nd Brigade, 2nd Division, Cavalry Corps.
+Lieutenant Colonel Augustus Pruyn commanded the regiment during the Gettysburg campaign, It consisted of 298 men and was assigned to the 2nd Brigade, 2nd Division, Cavalry Corps.

 From the front of the monumen (top right):

 2nd.
 Brig.
 2nd.
 Div.
 Cavalry Corps

 From the tablet on the monument’s rear: